 4. Practice good personal hygiene and physical distancing

 Just because you’re outdoors doesn’t mean you won’t run into other people.
 Keep practicing good personal hygiene and wash or sanitize your hands often.
-Know which facilities are open (restrooms may be closed) and avoid high-touchpoint areas like playgrounds and picnic shelters as they are not disinfected frequently.
+Know which facilities are open (restrooms may be closed).
 Cover your cough with a tissue (and then throw it away), or the inside of your elbow.

 Continue to practice physical distancing.
 When you’re out on the trail, make sure you are keeping a distance of six feet or more between yourself and others outside of your household.
 According to standard trail etiquette, hikers coming uphill have the right of way.
 If your site is too crowded and you are not able to maintain six feet of distance, leave and come back another time.